GeoscienceAustralia/hiperseis/setup_scripts/README.md

 [Anaconda3-2021.11](https://repo.anaconda.com/archive/).
 Refer to Anaconda installation instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)

-2. After installing Anaconda (v 2021.11), launch the setup shell script for your OS, e.g. for Linux:
+2. Launch setup shell script for your OS:

+Note that the setup script for Windows is a whittled down version compared to the Linux and OSX versions.
+While most of the dependecies are covered, some that require code compilation are excluded, specifically to cater to institutional Windows machines with strict security controlls in place. ``conda_env_windows.sh`` should be launched from Git BASH -- refer to its installation instructions [here](https://gitforwindows.org/).

+ Launch setup script, e.g. for Linux as follows:

  ``source hiperseis/setup_scripts/conda_env_linux.sh env_name || true``

  where, ``env_name`` is the name of the environment to be created (e.g. hiperseis_env) and `` || true`` ensures the shell terminal the command is run from does not terminate if errors are encountered.

 3. Activate the newly created environment:

 ``conda activate env_name``

-Note that the setup script for Windows is a whittled down version compared to the Linux and OSX versions.
-While most of the dependecies are covered, some that require code compilation are excluded, specifically to cater to institutional Windows machines with strict security controlls in place. ``conda_env_windows.sh`` should be launched from Git BASH -- refer to its installation instructions [here](https://gitforwindows.org/).
+Note that the environment must be activated for each new terminal session from which HiPerSeis scripts are to be run.
+Alternatively, it can be added to the ``.bashrc`` file.

 # GADI